History of the NFL in Los Angeles: Civic disinterest

-Whether fans of other teams would support a new or relocated NFL team in Los Angeles was unclear.
+Whether fans of other teams would support a new or moved NFL team in Los Angeles was unclear.
 The area already has very popular USC Trojans and UCLA Bruins football games, with much greater attendance than the Raiders had during the team's time in Los Angeles.
 John C. Phillips of the University of the Pacific stated that "People in Los Angeles really do not have that sense of community and identity with sports teams.
 In Cleveland and Buffalo, people identify with the city; in Los Angeles, they don't".
-During the Cleveland Browns' relocation to Baltimore in 1996 owner Art Modell received death threats.
+During the Cleveland Browns' move to Baltimore in 1996 owner Art Modell received death threats.
 NBC News wrote that by contrast, "when the Raiders and Rams departed in 1994, Angelenos yawned before going surfing."